AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 # Testing
 ## Mutation tests for Issue Report Test Cases
-We implemented mutation testing for the issue report triage module.
-Programmatically, we bulk-create randomly mutated issues on GitHub and tally the correctly classified issues, the unclassified and the incorrectly classified issues.
+We implemented mutation testing for the Issue Report Triage module.
+Programmatically, we bulk-create randomly-mutated issues on GitHub.
+After that, we tally the correctly classified issues, the unclassified and the incorrectly classified issues.

 Here is a list of the mutations used:
 1. Randomly replace words with its synonyms.
 (The thesaurus is hard-coded.
 It is done using regular expressions where \b matches the word boundary.)